chrisy/ptptest/README.md

 state or some other data to other clients.

 * Registration, by informing some central server or servers of our presence.
 Typically the client includes some identification data, such as account details and sometimes IP address data.

-* Discovery, by receiving from one or more servers details on the other clients that are available to form a ptp mesh with.
+* Discovery, by receiving from one or more servers details on the other clients that are available to form a PTP mesh with.
 These details will include IP address and port details.
 We only send data to and accept data from clients that were included in the most recent.
   Similarly, if we don't receive a response from a server, we might try a different server, or report that communications are unavailable.

 * Publishing, by sending data to other clients that we know about.

 * Analytics, by including timestamps in the data.

 ## Data integrity.